-Interested in doing a master thesis, research collaboration, or just have a coffee?
-Drop a mail, give me a call, or knock on my door! ;) Also available at second office in Malmö on and off.
+If you are interested in doing a master thesis, research collaboration, or just have a coffee you are most welcome to drop a mail, give me a call, or knock on my door!